Haider1006/anagrams_finder/README.md

 ![image](https://user-images.githubusercontent.com/66070119/92318733-3b96cd80-efd6-11ea-955c-0b705217bf6e.png)
 ![image](https://user-images.githubusercontent.com/66070119/92318810-2b332280-efd7-11ea-99c7-7ac39a7e4efc.png)

-## Optimization Scope
+## Optimization Future Scope
-Given the length of the word to be searched, if we extract only those words which has the same length as the searched string, that would reduce the runtime by some extent.
+To further optimize the present technique, the dictionary can be sorted based on the length of words.
+Given the length of the word to be searched, we can extract only the words with has the same length as the searched string from the dictionary.
+This will enhance the speed of finding the anagram as we will only iterate over the section of words which match the length of the search word.